nmlynch94/com.darkanddarker.DaD/README.md

 Dark and Darker - in a flatpak!

 # Installation Methods.
 Choose one.
 (This is not available on Flathub due to them not allowing Wine applications)

+### Steam - As of time of writing on 6/15/2024, Dark and Darker is back on steam.
+This is a much better user experience than the options below.
+Simply install on steam and run there.

 ### Release Bundle (easiest) - If you don't understand the below options, this one command below is all you need to get up and running.
 It may take 10+ minutes to complete installation.
 ```
 curl -fSsL https://raw.githubusercontent.com/nmlynch94/com.darkanddarker.DaD/main/install-dad-launcher.sh | bash